chriscdn/sharpify/README.md

 This little utility creates a child process for each sharp operation, which works around the memory leak.
 A subset of operations are supported.

+A semaphore was added to prevent multiple asynchronous operations from writing to the same file at the same time.

 ## Installing

 ```bash